 idk…ppl these days want to be so “standing out” that they really make a bad rep.

 Having a tattoo nowadays is already a trend and need not to be scared of those who has.
 I recently had a star trail on my back and a lot of my friends and loved ones said it’s a stellar proof that anyone can withstand the pain associated w/ it.
-It should represent you and your life. :)posted over 3 years ago
+It should represent you and your life. :)posted almost 5 years ago

 When I was in high school, I thought tattoos were cool and I got a henna of the exact design I wanted.
 I got sick of the fake one REAL quick.
 Now, at 25, I think they look trashy on women my age.
-It really does ruin a beautiful body.posted over 3 years ago
+It really does ruin a beautiful body.posted almost 5 years ago

 i am always thinking about getting one for myself.